sonatype/docker-rhel-nexus/README.md

 create and configure to create a Nexus service.
 Wait until the service has been created and the deployment is successful.
 A Nexus instance should now be available on the configured service.

-## Known issues
-Nexus is build on docker to be run by user nexus (id=200).
-For running with that user, the anyuid (or another that allows to run on 200) should be used.
-For example, you can use:

-oc adm policy add-scc-to-group anyuid system:serviceaccounts:myproject

-with admin priviledges to set up the anyuid scc in "myproject"